 Services ___Disclaimer ___Royalty Freedom ___About enersearch

 These research reports are in the public domain and are furnished "as is".
 The author makes no warranty, express or implied, for any purpose.
 The author assumes no responsibility for the use or misuse of this research.
 Bo Atkinson, enersearch Tel : 207 342 5796 . . .
-(MaineUSA) E m a i l- firstname.lastname@example.org ___ Spam filters are in use, if your personal email doesn't get through, try calling: 1-207-342-5796.
+(MaineUSA) E m a i l- email@example.com ___ Spam filters are in use, if your personal email doesn't get through, try calling: 1-207-342-5796 ~ Please start speaking when message-machine answers and we will pick up the phone when possible, as this method filters spam calls, (due to listing this number for so many years, on the internet)..
 Spam or unsolicited sales which are not directly related to discussion of this work are not welcome.